Chibuikekenneth/Toy.Robot.Simulator/README.md

 #### The application comprises of three layers
 ##### 1. Toy.Robot.Simulator
+    This is the Console Application / Command Promt interface, that takes in command.
-    This is where the Toy Robot interacts directly with the User.
+    Also, where the Toy Robot interacts directly with the User.
 ```bash
     cd Toy.Robot.Simulator